ibm-cloud-docs/FileStorage/adjustable-iops.md

 ## Advantages of adjustable IOPS

-- Cost management – Some of our clients may only need high IOPS during peak usage times.
+- Cost management – Some of our clients might need high IOPS just during peak usage times.
 For example, a large retail store has peak usage during the holidays and might need higher IOPS on their storage then than in the middle of the summer.
 This feature allows them to manage their costs and pay for higher IOPs only when they need it.

 ## Limitations